Wolfgang Böhmer

-Political career
+Life and career

 Böhmer was born in Dürrhennersdorf, Saxony, and joined the CDU of East Germany in 1990.

 Böhmer publicly spoke out against Angela Merkel and instead endorsed Edmund Stoiber as the party's candidate to challenge incumbent Chancellor Gerhard Schröder in the 2002 federal elections.
 During his own campaign to unseat incumbent Minister-President Reinhard Höppner of Saxony-Anhalt in the state elections, he focused on economic recovery and received strong backing from Stoiber.

-Böhmer is an Honorary Member of The International Raoul Wallenberg Foundation.
+Böhmer was an Honorary Member of The International Raoul Wallenberg Foundation.
+He died on 29 June 2025, at the age of 89.